julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L01_HistoryOfEpidemics.md

 # About data

 - Acquiring data has become much easier than even 20 years ago
-- As a modeller, it is not necessary that everything be data-driven, but it is necessary to be "context-aware" and this means getting a sense of the quantities involved in the process you want to model
+- As a modeller, it is not necessary that everything be data-driven, but it is necessary to be "context-aware" (this means getting a sense of the quantities involved in the process you want to model)

 ---